dustinpfister/blog_posts/_posts/vuejs-force-update.md

 In this revision you will notice that I went back to the template that I was using in the first example in which I needed the force update method to get it to work.
 However now this too seems to work just fine without any problems and allows for me to avoid having to use the vue force update method.

 The use of the force update method seems to center around the use of nested objects in the vue data object.
 When I add, remove, or change the state of a nested object it does not always trip and update.
+However often there may be a solution to the problem that will not require the use of the fource update method, and more often than not I think that is the direction that I should go in.

 ## 2 - Conclusion

 The fource update method will often work okay in most situstions where my vue is not updating when a value in the data object is not changing.
-However even if it works the use of it still strikes me as a duck tape solution, and I should take a deeper look at what it is that I am doing and why it is that I have to resort to using the fource updated method to begin with.
+However even if it works the use of it still strikes me as a quick tempory solution to a propbelm that should really be addressed with some major refactoring of code.
+So then when I do fine myself using the fource update method I should take a deeper look at what it is that I am doing and why it is that I have to resort to using the fource updated method to begin with.